Should I get a 60, 90, or 120 minute massage?

 That is up to you.
 The most important thing is your comfort level, and this should be discussed during the intake process.
 A typical massage is performed directly on the skin, but a massage is still possible over clothing.
 If you are comfortable removing clothing, I suggest removing everything you are comfortable removing.
 Some people take everything off, some people take off everything but their underwear.
 Both are acceptable.
 By Oregon law, the gluteal cleft and breast tissue will never be exposed.
 My practice is to only uncover the area that I am working on.
 Any clothing you leave on acts as a boundary and I will not cross that boundary.
 Please see my “What to Expect During a Massage” page for more information.

 Do you take medical insurance or PIP?

-I am a participating provider for the ASH network, Blue Cross, Providence, and United Healthcare.
+I am a participating provider for Blue Cross, Providence, and United Healthcare.
 Please see my “Medical Insurance and Massage” page for more info on how to bill your insurance for massage.
 I only take PIP cases that are a direct referral from a doctor or other healthcare provider.

 Your music is cool and all, but can I play my own?